Last reviewed on 29th August 2023 by Martin Alexander (Mortgage Advisor)

-If you want to purchase a property overseas, an international mortgage could assist you in doing so.
+If you want to purchase a property overseas, an international mortgage can allow you to do so.
 Although the majority of our specialist advisors are based in the UK, we do have advisors based overseas.
-Whether you’re simply looking to purchase property abroad, an expat or a foreign national, an international mortgage can enable you to do so.

-Having a local advisor by your side can ensure you’re not being defrauded and provide you with clarity on what you’re purchasing.
+Having a local advisor can ensure you’re not being defrauded.
+Furthermore, they’ll also provide you with clarity on what you’re purchasing.
 Trying to purchase a property overseas without a local advisor is extremely risky and we wouldn’t recommend it in any case.

 Similar to mortgages within the UK, getting a mortgage overseas is subject to credit checks.
 You won’t always need an active credit file within the country you want to purchase.
-Overseas lenders will however, assess your UK credit file and usually require applicants to have good credit.
+Overseas lenders will assess your UK credit file and usually require applicants to have good credit.

 Overseas mortgage lenders will still need to assess your income to see if the loan is affordable.
 All lenders vary in terms of how they make assessments and each country will differ even further.
 Whether or not you want to buy overseas to migrate or purchase an investment property, lenders will still need evidence of your income.

 If you require specific advice on how overseas lenders assess income, then you can make an enquiry with us.
 As there are so many countries you could purchase a property in, there are simply too many variables and the possibilities are endless.
-By making an enquiry, our advisors are able to understand your situation and can better inform you of getting a mortgage overseas.
+By making an enquiry, our advisors are able to understand your situation and can better inform you further.

 What is Debt to income (DTI) and why is it important?

 DTI is simply the ratio of debt to your income.
-This is important for overseas lenders as it provides them with clarity on whether the mortgage is viable.
+This is important for overseas lenders as it provides them with clarity on whether a mortgage is viable.
 Lenders overseas do have DTI limits and will only allow debt value to be a certain percentage of your income.
 European lenders usually calculate DTI on net income whereas lenders in the USA can use gross income as a value.